Enriching continuous Lagrange finite element approximation spaces using neural networks: Implementation details

-Analytical functions in the weak problem must be integrated with sufficient precision for these approaches to be effective.
-Thus, in e.g. the additive approach, a quadrature rule with a higher degree than the traditional FEM has to be applied to discretize the term $l(v_h) - a(u_\theta,v_h)$ in \eqref{eq:approachform_add}.
-This point, and the required degree of the quadrature rule, will be studied in more detail in the first 2D test case considered in \cref{par:Lap2D_sup}.
+\RTwo{Our approaches require the numerical integration, in the weak problem, of several functions with a closed-form expression (most notably the prior; also the right-hand side of the PDE for instance).
+This integration has to be done with sufficient precision for our methods to be effective.} Thus, in e.g.\ the additive approach, a quadrature rule with a higher degree than the traditional FEM has to be applied to discretize the term $l(v_h) - a(u_\theta,v_h)$ in~\eqref{eq:approachform_add}.
+This point, and the required degree of the quadrature rule, will be studied in more detail in the first 2D test case considered in \cref{sec:Lap2Dlow}.

-\begin{remark} In practice, the source term in the additive approach will be computed in the strong way.
+\begin{rmrk} In practice, the source term in the additive approach will be computed in the strong way.
 For instance, in the case of the Laplacian equation with $u_{\theta}=0$ on $\partial\Omega$, the term

 will be replaced by